segunfamisa/segunfamisa.github.io/_posts/2020-06-22-analyze-stack-trace-in-android-studio.md

 all the nice formatting, hyperlink and navigating functionality that we get as if it's a crash from the logcat.

-The Android Developer blog pretty much explains
-[how to use this tool](https://developer.android.com/studio/debug/stacktraces), but I'll summarize the steps here:
+The Android Developer docs page pretty much explains [how to use this tool](https://developer.android.com/studio/debug/stacktraces), but I'll summarize the steps here: